 It is important to remember that you must have UET tags enabled on your site to use this method of store creation for BMC.
 To create a BMC store via a UET tag, you must have at least 50 UET events/tags fired within the last 30 days.

 For recently added UET tags with at least 50 events fired from the website, it can take up to 48 hours for the domain to appear in BMC.
-Bing Ads will look up and verify that the UET tags are associated with the customer registered.
+Microsoft Advertising will look up and verify that the UET tags are associated with the customer registered.
 Only if there is a match will the domain(s) appear in BMC.

-Bing Ads API allows you to switch to the Content API for management of your feeds or to FTP easily.
+Microsoft Advertising API allows you to switch to the Content API for management of your feeds or to FTP easily.
 For example, you can use the Content API to get information and status updates on your products and then use that to build product groups.
-Bing Ads API allows you to update pricing and inventory throughout the day, and the FTP allows you to upload the entire data feed once a day.
+Microsoft Advertising API allows you to update pricing and inventory throughout the day, and the FTP allows you to upload the entire data feed once a day.
 You can update frequently changing attributes like price and availability within one hour.

 You can upload a feed file if the feed file is smaller than 4MB.
 Get started by clicking the store name and then the Catalogue settings tab.
 Click Create catalogue.
 Enter the Catalogue info.
 Under Catalogue info, enter the Catalogue name, select the Location and proceed to set up the feed under Catalogue feed file type.
 You can select from three different feed types: Local product inventory, local product inventory update and local product feed.